| MSRP | $2,499 |

 Warranty.
 The warranty is more limited that many in the home theater market.
 The purchase price includes parts and labor service for one year or 2000 hours of use, whichever comes first.
 By filing a claim form similar to a mail-in rebate, Panasonic will extend it to two years or 2000 hours, whichever comes first.
 The 2000 hour limit is not typical in the industry, and is something to be aware of if you plan on using your projector for many hours a day.
 If you run your projector for 5.5 hours per day, 7 days per week, you will hit the 2000 hour limit in 12 months.
 In this case the extension secured by filing the claim form does you no good.
 On the other hand, if you don't spend more than 2.7 hours a day, seven days a week, watching your projector, you get the full two years of warranty.

-The Panasonic PT-AE4000 sets a new benchmark for price/performance in the home theater industry.
-In both picture quality and features, it easily surpasses the AE3000.
-And at just $1,999 it will have an earthshaking effect on prices throughout the industry.
-No other projector is as fully-loaded with user friendly features as this one; other than the AE3000, no other competing model even comes close in features and functionality.
 But what it always comes down to is picture quality.
 And in this regard, the AE4000 surpasses not only the AE3000, but all other 1080p models that we have yet seen under $3,000.
 It is not the brightness unit on the market by any stretch.
 Several other inexpensive 1080p models have brighter Cinema modes.
 But if you are looking for extremely high image quality and are willing to give up a little lumen output to get it, the AE4000 produces a refined, elegant picture that is extremely difficult to beat.

 Since the AE4000's picture quality not only surpasses the competitors in its price range, but rivals and in some cases exceeds that of "high-end" models selling for five times the price or more, it warrants a solid 5 stars for performance.
 Since it has more features than any other home theater projector ever built, 5 stars is not even enough to illustrate its distinction in this category.
 Similarly, its ease of use is unrivaled-perfect color calibration out of the box in Cinema 1 mode, smart menus that are easy to navigate, lens memory to accommodate 2.40 super widescreen without an anamophic lens-no other projector has all of these things, and most have none of them.